AxonIQ/reference-guide/axon-server-introduction.md

 ## Flow control

 Axon Server controls the flow of messages sent to the message handlers.
-The message handlers sent a number of permits to the messing platform, indicating the number of messages the messaging platform may send.
+The message handlers sent a number of permits to the messaging platform, indicating the number of messages the messaging platform may send.
 Once the handler is ready for more request it sends another message with a number of additional permits.
 Axon Server queues messages when there are no permits for the handler left.
 When a handler is disconnected while there are still queued messages, these are re-routed to another handler \(if possible\).

 ## QoS Messages